treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 ### sum

-The `sum` function takes an iterable of numbers and returns the sum of those numbers.
+The `sum` function accepts an iterable of numbers and returns the sum of those numbers.

 ```pycon
 >>> sum([2, 1, 3, 4, 7])